ibm-cloud-docs/dl/dl-verizon-sci.md

 Accept the connection request by navigating to the IBM Cloud Direct Link page and clicking **Accept** from the Actions menu.
 The Direct Link Gateway BGP Status shows as **Established** in the IBM Cloud Console, and **Provisioned** in the Equinix Fabric portal.

 The timeline for approval is within 24-48 hours.
 If the 48-hour Service Level Agreement (SLA) is not acceptable, you can create an [IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form) and request that it be routed to the SNS team.

+Optionally, you can enable BGP MD5 authentication to provide additional security for the BGP session.
+For more information, see [Accepting provider-created connections](/docs/dl?topic=dl-accepting-the-provider-created-connection).
+{: note}